bbauska/zombiePolitics/README.md

-out in the Introduction, this is a truncated version of freedom, defined largely as free­ dom from constraint-a freedom which when not properly exercised or balanced loses its connection to those obligations that tie people to values, issues, and insti­ tutions that affirm “the existence of a common good or a public purpose.”2 Freedom here operates according to a calculated deficit that reduces agency to a regressive infantilism, or what Leo Lowenthal called “the atomization of the individual,” ter­ rorized by other human beings, and reduced to “living in a state of stupor, in a moral coma.”3 This type of depoliticizing inward thinking, with its disavowal of the obligations of social responsibility and its outright disdain for those who are dis­ advantaged by virtue of being poor, young, or elderly, does more than fuel the harsh, militarized, and hyper-masculine logic of reality television and extreme
+out in the Introduction, this is a truncated version of freedom, defined largely as free­ dom from constraint-a freedom which when not properly exercised or balanced loses its connection to those obligations that tie people to values, issues, and insti­ tutions that affirm "the existence of a common good or a public purpose."2 Freedom here operates according to a calculated deficit that reduces agency to a regressive infantilism, or what Leo Lowenthal called "the atomization of the individual," ter­ rorized by other human beings, and reduced to "living in a state of stupor, in a moral coma."3 This type of depoliticizing inward thinking, with its disavowal of the obligations of social responsibility and its outright disdain for those who are dis­ advantaged by virtue of being poor, young, or elderly, does more than fuel the harsh, militarized, and hyper-masculine logic of reality television and extreme